9len/followbackbot/README.md

     object YourMomBot extends FollowBackBot(Responder.simple(YourMomResponder)) with App

-FollowBackBot authenticats with OAuth, and requires the presense of the following system properties or environment variables:
+FollowBackBot authenticates with OAuth, and requires the presense of the following system properties or environment variables:

     TWITTER_SCREEN_NAME
     TWITTER_ACCESS_TOKEN